-Heather Bakken, President of World Press Freedom Canada led a discussion with Senior Parliamentary Reporters Bob Fife (CTV) and Catherine Cullen (CBC) and explored challenges of reporting on parliament and government in an era of increasing disinformation and polarization.
+Heather Bakken, President of World Press Freedom Canada, led a discussion with Senior Parliamentary Reporters Bob Fife (CTV) and Catherine Cullen (CBC) and explored the challenges of reporting on parliament and government in an era of increasing disinformation and polarization.

 Stewart Wheeler, Chief of Protocol from Global Affairs Canada, shared information about recent and upcoming events designed to enable embassies to identify and explore diplomatic and trade opportunities.

 The President of Carleton University, Benoit-Antoine Bacon, and Dean of the Faculty of Public Affairs, Brenda O’Neill, welcomed diplomats to Carleton and highlighted the importance of the university as a world-class center of educational excellence and foreign policy studies.

 The resource fair that followed the event enabled diplomats to learn more about cultural and informational opportunities that can strengthen their work.

 The diplomats and their families tell us they found immense value in the presentations and discussions and look forward to future events.

 ’12th Annual Day for Diplomats’ | Orientation for Newly Arrived Diplomats and Resource Fair